Ps4lmmy/Settting-up-a-virtual-home-lab/Walkthrough-for-windows-virtual-machine.md

 <b>Downloading and Installing VirtualBox</b>
 <i>Download Oracle VM VirtualBox</i> by clicking [here](https://www.oracle.com/uk/virtualization/technologies/vm/downloads/virtualbox-downloads.html).
-Once the download completes, I launched the installation.
+Once the download completes, launch the installation.

 <img src="Folder/VirtualBox-Install.jpg">

-I Proceeded through the installation using all of the default options.
+Proceed through the installation using all of the default options.
 Any prompts that are a yes/no you need to select "yes".

 <img src="Folder/VirtualBox-Complete.jpg">